[Read Filter‘s August 1 story introducing Remedy Alliance’s naloxone distribution here.]

 The first batch of Remedy Alliance naloxone is labeled at a Hikma manufacturing plant.

 Many Remedy Alliance affiliates are larger, comparatively well-resourced programs that function as distro hubs in their respective communities.
-While pharmacy access gets naloxone to lower-risk people one at a time, hub programs might support dozens of entities that are smaller, that do not receive state funding or have the capacity to navigate the inordinate administrative barriers, but do reach higher-risk people.
+While pharmacy access gets naloxone to lower-risk people one at a time, hub programs might support dozens of entities that are smaller, that do not have state funding or the capacity to navigate the inordinate administrative barriers, but that do reach higher-risk people.
 These hubs are where the US naloxone supply needs to go.

 The same way HRAC realized it needed to become a food distributor during the pandemic, food pantries and mutual aid collectives and prison re-entry support groups realized they needed to distribute naloxone.
 Removing the prescription requirement expands naloxone access not only to more corners of harm reduction, but into adjacent social justice work that reaches people at risk of overdose whom even harm reduction groups aren’t reaching.

 “Maybe they’re not doing syringe access,” Wheeler said.
 “Maybe they’re doing sandwiches.
-And organizing, and tenants rights activism, and realizing that people who are living in encampments or living in single-room occupancy places are extremely high risk for overdose death.
+And organizing, and tenants rights activism, and realizing that people who are living in encampments or living in single-room occupancy places are extremely high-risk for overdose death.
 And so they want to start giving out naloxone, but they don’t meet the requirements.”

 The FDA has said numerous times that it’s open to OTC naloxone.
-Yet for a decade its approach has been to punt back to the pharma companies and say it really hopes someone will do something, belying the fact that it has the authority to force a switch from prescription status to OTC without them.
+Yet for a decade, its approach has been to punt back to the pharma companies and say it really hopes someone will do something, belying the fact that it has the authority to force a switch from prescription status to OTC without them.

 “I think it would be fair to say that we’ve been working on this for over a decade … and it’s because the FDA is not pushing naloxone products over the counter.”

 In 2023, a proposed rule in the Drug Supply Chain Security Act will exempt drugs from standard wholesale distribution restrictions if they’re relevant to a declared public health emergency.
-Remedy Alliance has requested the FDA make it clear that harm reduction nonprofits qualify, and that states should recognize this immediately rather than wait until the Act is finished phasing in.
+Remedy Alliance has requested the FDA make it clear that harm reduction nonprofits distributing naloxone qualify, and that states should recognize this immediately rather than wait until the Act is finished phasing in.

 This wouldn’t make naloxone OTC.
 But it would functionally waive the prescription requirement for eligible harm reduction programs—for instance, the larger Remedy Alliance affiliates that serve as distro hubs.
 Once exempt, those programs could send their naloxone wherever it was needed.